Genealogy

 This is a collection of newspapers held by the Ingham County Genealogical Society (ICGS), consisting primarily of the Ingham County News (1860-1969 with some gaps).
 The collection also includes single issues or just a few issues for the following titles: The Dansville Herald (1888); Ingham County Democrat (1917); Ingham Democrat (1846); and Orion Weekly Review (1905).

-High-resolution digitized full page access to the Lansing State Journal from 1911-present with approximately a 3-month delay for recent issues.
+High-resolution digitized full page access to the Lansing State Journal from 1911-Present, with a small delay for the most recent issues.
 Select "Full Text" to see full page images.
+Resource also includes digitized full page access to some historical newspapers from Battle Creek and Port Huron.
+Once accessing the resource, select "Publications" at the top to view all publications and coverage periods available.

 CADL library card required (this includes Student Success Initiative cards)